Chrislee1996/First-Project-Game-Christopher-Lee/README.md

 >Players goal is to collect all  gold coins while avoiding these ghost.
 Score with be shown.

 ![](images/IMG_1486.jpg)
->Players should not be able to go through blocks - AI will be able to
+>Players should not be able to go through blocks - certain AI will be able to go through walls

 ![](images/IMG_1487.jpg)
 >If player comes to contact with any ghost, they die